katmutua/admission_controller/README.md

   - we can dynamically configure what resources are subject to what admission webhooks via creating `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration`.
-  - a `ValidatingWebhookConfiguration` is used when you need to determine whether contents of an object are actually valid based on a certain defined policy/rules whereas a `MutatingWebhookConfiguration` will actually be used to inject content into an object eg adding sidecar metadata to a pod once created.
+  - a `ValidatingWebhookConfiguration` is used when you need to determine whether contents of a Kubernetes object are actually valid based on certain defined policy/rules whereas a `MutatingWebhookConfiguration` will actually be used to inject content into an object e.g. adding sidecar metadata to a pod once created.

     GOAL: Create a simple validation controller which enabled us to influence the pod creation Controller name "gandalf" and will reject all new pods with a name different than "shire-pod"